 You can change the color mapping as well by clicking into the color range of the legend.
+There you can also decide to hide lower values and it is possible to adjust the opacity.

 The xcube viewer app is constantly evolving and enhancements are added, therefore please be aware that the above described features may not always be completely up-to-date.